 Stream Flow Project Trip Report

-This trip was the summer data logger collection trip.
-The goal was to download data from every logger, and to change the battery in the rain gauge logger.
+This trip was the annual data logger collection trip.
+The goal was to download all data from every logger, and to change the battery in the rain gauge logger.